DeuxHuitHuit/jQuery-event-based-animation/README.md

 #### Version 1.1

-jQuery plugin that offers a different way to do animations.
-End (or target) values can be changed during the animation, based on multiples events.
+jQuery plugin that offers a different way to do animations. jQuery animations are time based, i.e. total duration us know from the start.
+This project aims to break thir barrier by allowing you to change end (or target) values during the animation, based on multiples events.

 The two main goals of this project is to avoid having the same *raf* loop copied all over the place and to provide a flexible approach to event based animation yet maintaining a